-Damjan currently works as a Tutor and Research Associate at Städelschule Architecture Class.
+Damjan Jovanovic is a Tutor and Research Associate at Städelschule Architecture Class.
 He finished the post-graduate Master of Arts in Architecture degree at the Städelschule with a thesis that won the AIV Master Thesis Prize in 2014.
-His interests lie with investigating the cultural effects of software in architectural design through the development of non-standard design tools, as means of questioning the prevalent design defaults.
-Recent projects include VR/AR works centered on reinterpretation of the work by Marcel Duchamp and pedagogical software positioned between gaming and architectural design culture.
+His interests lie with investigating the cultural effects of software in architectural design through the development of non-standard design apps.
+In his work, computational design is merged with an artistic position of uncovering the hidden and unstated ambitions and operations of software, through the exploration of relations between the computational medium and aesthetics.
+Recent projects include VR/ AR works centered on reinterpretation of the work by Marcel Duchamp and pedagogical software apps positioned between gaming and architectural design culture.

 I am mainly interested in exploring the unorthodox ways of using computation in architecture.
 This primarily means addressing the always neglected question of qualities, i.e. what happens to the semiotic, symbolic content of architecture after an encounter with computation: how does it change, what new qualities emerge, etc.